TelepathicGrunt/UltraAmplifiedDimension-Forge/README.txt

 ·Fixed Ocean Monument bug that let terrain blocks be generated in the Monument.
 Coral and Icebergs can rarely still be generated inside.
 ·Ocean Monument can be at a random height between Y = 67 and Y = 85 as they were at a fixed height at Y = 67 before to minimize the occurrence of the terrain block bug.
 ·Added columns and ramps to most biomes to give a more cave-like appearance as well as make travel between layers of land easier.
 All ocean biomes does not have columns/ramps.
+·Jungle Temple chest loot has been significantly buffed and the Dispensers now shoot Arrows with long poison effect.

      Blocks:
+·Coarse Glowdirt, Glowdirt, Glowgrass Block, Glowmycelium, Glowpodzol, Glowsand, Glowstone Ore, and Red Glowsand has been added.
+The blocks will give off light and when mined, will drop Glowstone dust and the base block.
+Fortune and Silk Touch works on these blocks.

     (V.5.0 Changes) (1.13.2 Minecraft)

      Major Changes: